 July 14, 2020 - Some experts say a vaccine puffed in the nose would be better at protecting people from infection.

-June 26, 2020 - Vaxart, Inc. announced that its oral COVID-19 vaccine has been selected to participate in a non-human primate challenge study, organized and funded by Operation Warp Speed, a new national program aiming to provide substantial quantities of safe, effective vaccines for Americans by January 2021.
+June 26, 2020 - Vaxart, Inc. announced that its oral COVID-19 vaccine has been selected to participate in a non-human primate challenge study, organized and funded by Operation Warp Speed, a new national program to provide substantial quantities of safe, effective vaccines for Americans by January 2021.

-May 20, 2020 - Sean Tucker, Ph.D., chief scientific officer of Vaxart said: “In a phase 2 efficacy study that was recently published in the Lancet Infectious Diseases, we have demonstrated that our oral H1 flu tablet vaccine protected against influenza infection after just one dose.
-Based on these results, we believe our vaccines are ideal to protect against mucosal respiratory viruses such as SARS-CoV-2, the virus that causes COVID-19.”
+May 20, 2020 - Sean Tucker, Ph.D., chief scientific officer of Vaxart, said: "In a phase 2 efficacy study that was recently published in the Lancet Infectious Diseases, we have demonstrated that our oral H1 flu tablet vaccine protected against influenza infection after just one dose.
+Based on these results, we believe our vaccines are ideal for protecting against mucosal respiratory viruses such as SARS-CoV-2, the virus that causes COVID-19."

 May 20, 2020 - Kindred Biosciences, Inc. announced it has agreed with Vaxart, Inc. to manufacture Vaxart's oral vaccine candidate for COVID-19.
-KindredBio will produce the candidate vaccine bulk drug substance under Good Manufacturing Practices, and provide it to Vaxart to be formulated into a vaccine tablet to be taken by mouth instead of by needle injection.
+KindredBio will produce the candidate vaccine bulk drug substance under Good Manufacturing Practices and provide it to Vaxart to be formulated into a vaccine tablet to be taken by mouth instead of by needle injection.
 KindredBio will manufacture the vaccine for clinical trials beginning in the second half of 2020.

 May 14, 2020 - Coronavirus vaccine taken by tablet instead of injection is about to go into human trials.